mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-03-30-ppa-public-key-error-apt-get.md

 ---
-title: "PPA Public Key Error"
+title: PPA Public Key Error
 date: 2017-03-30T12:35:52
-summary: "Though, every now and then I hit a snag when installing a new package, especially from a PPA.
-The most common of these relate to security/verification using PKI. to varify..."
+summary: Though, every now and then I hit a snag when installing a new package, especially from a PPA.
+The most common of these relate to security/verification using PKI.
+draft:
+categories:
+  - home-lab
+tags:
+  - ubuntu
+  - linux
+  - solution
 ---

 Though, every now and then I hit a snag when installing a new package, especially from a PPA.
 The most common of these relate to security/verification using PKI.  to varify the authenticity of a package, usually you check the md5 hash and compare it with what the developer has published.
 [Canonical](https://www.canonical.com/) goes one step further and uses GPG (PGP) signing on packages in their repositories and those found in launchpad PPA repositories as well as hosting a key server ([keyserver.ubuntu.com](http://keyserver.ubuntu.com)).